spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

           suffix: "+"
 ```

+Please note that custom annotations always result in new annotations, they do not modify existing ones.

 **Hint:** When using a regular expression as input for a custom rule (e.g. in `misc:find_replace_regex`), the expression
 must be surrounded by single quotation marks.
 Regular expressions inside double quotation marks in YAML are not parsed
 correctly.

 ### Modifying Annotators with Custom Annotations
-Custom annotations may also be used to modify the parameters of existing annotation functions.
-This comes in handy when
+As previously mentioned, custom annotations may be used to modify the parameters of existing annotation functions even
-you want to use the same annotator multiple times but with different parameters.
-In order to do this you specify the
+if they have default values for all their arguments.
+This comes in handy when you want to use the same annotator
+multiple times but with different parameters.
+In order to do this you specify the annotator and its parameters in the
-annotator and its parameters in the `custom_annotations` section of your corpus config as explained in the section
+`custom_annotations` section of your corpus config as explained in the section above.
+You only need to specify the
-above.
-You only need to specify the parameters you want to modify.
-In the example below we are re-using the
+parameters you want to modify.
+In the example below we are re-using the `hunpos:msdtag` function with a custom model and
-`hunpos:msdtag` function with a custom model and we are calling the output annotation
+we are calling the output annotation `<token>:hunpos.msd.myHunposModel`:
-`<token>:hunpos.msd.myHunposModel`:
 ```yaml
 custom_annotations:
     - annotator: hunpos:msdtag